Frequently Asked Questions

 What does a wellness exam (Physical) involve?

-It involves a review of your medical history, a comprehensive exam, health counseling, review & update of age appropriate vaccination, cancer screening per guidelines and blood test for cholesterol/ diabetes.
+Wellness visits are focused on preventive care assessment and are generally covered by insurance once a year.
+It involves a review of your medical history, general physical exam, health counseling, review & update of age appropriate vaccination, cancer screening per guidelines and blood test for cholesterol/ diabetes.
+Please note, it does not include assessment of any other health issues or complains.
 If any health issues are discovered during the wellness visit, a follow-up appointment will be advised.

 Where should I go for emergency care?